77-777/OCaml---The-Manual/README.md

 <details>
    <summary>A Better Standard API Reference</summary>

+---

 Work in progress.
 Add Jane Street extension API here as well.

+Click each module to expand and see their exposed functions and types.

 ```ocaml
 (* Importable Modules *)